Bhargav230m/ArrowmentDB/README.md

 - Methods `findPath` and `findAllPath` have been added to the `JsonSchema` class for finding paths.
 - Methods `findPath` and `findAllPath` return the file paths directly.
 - `fuzzySearchData`, `fuzzySearchAllData`, `fuzzySearchPath`, `fuzzySearchAllPath`, `fuzzyDelete`, `fuzzyDeleteAll`, `fuzzySave`, `fuzzyUpdateAll` methods have been added for fuzzy searching and operations.
+- Added QuickCollection, Its a map() like class but with fuzzy searching.
+- Added support for searching nested object structures.

 ## Fuzzy Search Methods